Zhuhai Jingding Technology Co.,LTD

 Cutbacks in BMS and PACK Processes

-Necessary balancing boards and temperature sensors are omitted, or low-precision protection boards are used, resulting in inadequate safety and consistency of the battery system; in the PACK process, structural components are reduced and heat dissipation designs are simplified to further compress costs.
+ng boards and temperature sensors are omitted, or low-precision protection boards are used, resulting in inadequate safety and consistency of the battery system; in the PACK process, structural components are reduced and heat dissipation designs are simplified to further compress costs.

 Analysis of the Reasons Behind the Low Price of Energy Storage Batteries